“A man for all climates”

 We’re back to the Middle Ages aren’t we?

 Let us mention one last ingredient in the toxic brew that is the contemporary Australian context.
 In 2013 the anti-climate Liberals were returned to power—albeit for reasons that had nothing to do with climate change.
 (Labor Prime Minister Gillard was deposed by misogynists within her own party, who were then deposed by misogynist-hating voters at the following election.)
-To quote David Marr again, “The recrudescence of Coalition rule and ascension to the Lodge of that mad monk Tony Abbott—the Catholic rugger bugger and junkyard dog of parliament—augur one thing: the politics of the ad hom have returned.
-Sadly, personal attack is the highest discourse we can expect from such creatures.”
+To quote David Marr again,

 The Serengeti Theory

 Few scientists know more about personal attack than US climate researcher Michael Mann.
 A graph he produced 16 years ago, called the Hockey Stick by non-scientists, was seized on by the denial machine, elevated from a footnote to a whipping-boy for climate science itself, and has since been debunked, rebunked and re-debunked almost ad nauseam.
-But in the context of the vast body of overwhelming evidence in favor of science, the Hockey Stick is utterly insignificant—a point to which Mann devotes several chapters of his book (The Hockey Stick and the Climate Wars) about the need to move on from the Hockey Stick.
+But in the context of the vast body of overwhelming evidence in favor of science, the Hockey Stick is utterly insignificant—a point to which Mann devotes several chapters of his book, The Hockey Stick and the Climate Wars, about the need to move on from the Hockey Stick.
 So why do deniers keep talking about it?

 The answer, says Mann, came to him on safari during a much-needed break in his international conference schedule.
 A keen observer of nature, he noticed the herd-like behaviour of the vegetarians of the savannah and thought immediately of the scientists who follow the consensus.
-Unlike a lion, a zebra (or climate scientist) has no pride.
+Unlike lions, a zebra (or climate scientist) has no pride.
 He or she must hide behind safety in numbers.
 The predatory cats, meanwhile, can only take down one victim at a time and so adopt what Mann dubbed the Serengeti Strategy.
-This means targeting the fastest, fittest, most robust stallion—the Michael Mann of the herd—for persecution.
+This means they target the fastest, fittest, most robust stallion—the Michael Mann of the herd—for persecution.
 If anything, Mann says, the inordinate skepticism directed at the Hockey Stick should be seen not as a reflection on its many flaws but a compliment on its crucial importance to the climate-change case.